collapsed-stacks/startups/questions/5301/why-do-big-companies-provide-entrepreneurship-programs.md

 - posted by: [A E](https://stackexchange.com/users/5191744/a-e) on 2015-05-18
 - score: 1

-<p>Providing free access for developers - at a small scale - is one way of getting a competitive advantage over your rivals, because the platform which has more developers who are familiar with it will get used more in production.</p>
+Providing free access for developers - at a small scale - is one way of getting a competitive advantage over your rivals, because the platform which has more developers who are familiar with it will get used more in production.

-<p>It's the same reason that Adobe gives out very-cheap copies of Photoshop to design students - they want it to continue to be an industry standard, and to make that happen they need a large base of people who know how to use it.</p>
+It's the same reason that Adobe gives out very-cheap copies of Photoshop to design students - they want it to continue to be an industry standard, and to make that happen they need a large base of people who know how to use it.

-<p>I'm sure the PR and the potential access to acquisitions doesn't do any harm either. ;)</p>
+I'm sure the PR and the potential access to acquisitions doesn't do any harm either. ;)

 ## Answer 5302